awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 **Important**
 The information that you enter when you publish an application isn't encrypted\.
 This information includes data such as the author name\.
 If you have personally identifiable information that you don't want to be stored or made public, we recommend that you don't enter this information when publishing your application\.

-## Publishing an Application Through the AWS SAM CLI<a name="publishing-application-through-cli"></a>
+## Publishing an Application \(AWS CLI\)<a name="publishing-application-through-cli"></a>

 The easiest way to publish and share an application to the AWS Serverless Application Repository is to use a set of AWS SAM CLI commands\.
 For more information, see [Publishing an Application Using the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html) in the *AWS Serverless Application Model \(AWS SAM\) Developer Guide*\.

-## Publishing an Application Through the AWS Management Console<a name="publishing-application-through-aws-console"></a>
+## Publishing a New Application \(Console\)<a name="publishing-application-through-aws-console"></a>

-This section shows you how to use the AWS Management Console to publish an application to the AWS Serverless Application Repository\.
+This section shows you how to use the AWS Management Console to publish a new application to the AWS Serverless Application Repository\.
+For instructions on publishing a new version of an existing application, see [Publishing a New Version of an Existing Application](serverlessrepo-how-to-publish-new-version.md)\.

 ### Prerequisites<a name="publishing-application-prerequisites"></a>